evanschaba/tmp/README.md

 ### What `watch.sh` Does

-The `watch.sh` script automates the development workflow by performing the following tasks:
+The `watch.sh` script located within each folder automates the development workflow by performing the following tasks:

 - **File Watching**: Monitors changes in the source files.
 - **Linting**: Runs Clippy to lint and auto-fix your code according to its suggestions.